 Whether you’re in the early days of trying to establish product-market fit, searching for a profitable growth model with limited resources, or in the middle of scaling your startup — understanding the needs of each phase of growth is crucial to successfully increase SaaS revenue.

-Startup business roadmap: from $0 to $10M ARR
+Stage 1: From $0 to $10M ARR

 Establishing that you have a product-market fit is the most important part of your early days as a startup and a crucial first step in your business roadmap that simply can’t be ignored.
 Don’t steam ahead and build a product without building a prototype and testing your hypothesis on buyers first.